Energy Resources

 HL&P has owned gas generation assets since 1984.
 By incrementally adding to the fleet, HL&P has grown its natural gas generation over the years to meet the company’s growing energy demand.
 Today, the plants have over 15 megawatts of available natural gas generation and the company plans to continue to grow this resource to firm up intermittent renewable resources and to meet peak loads.

-Intermountain Power Agency (IPA) is a political subdivision of the state of Utah organized in 1977 by 23 municipalities.
-IPA's Intermountain Power Project (IPP) includes a two-unit, coal-fired, steam-electric generating station with a net capacity of 1,800 megawatts.
+Intermountain Power Agency (IPA) is a political subdivision of the state of Utah, organized in 1977 by 23 municipalities.
+IPA’s Intermountain Power Project (IPP) includes a two-unit, coal-fired, steam-electric generating station with a net capacity of 1,800 megawatts.
 The generating station is in Delta, Utah.
 HL&P has an entitlement share of up to 11 megawatts.

-Federal hydropower refers to the energy HL&P receives from the Colorado River Storage Project (CRSP).
+Federal Hydropower refers to the energy HL&P receives from the Colorado River Storage Project (CRSP).

 CRSP is a system of dams, reservoirs, and power plants managed by the U.S. Bureau of Reclamation in the western United States.
 It serves a crucial role in water resource management, providing water for irrigation, municipal use, and hydroelectric power generation.
-Federal hydropower, produced by the CRSP's power plants, is highly valuable for its customers because it offers a reliable and sustainable source of clean energy.
-This power not only helps meet the electricity needs of communities and industries but also contributes to grid stability, reducing reliance on fossil fuels and promoting environmental sustainability in the region.
+Federal hydropower, produced by the CRSP’s power plants, is highly valuable for its customers because it offers a reliable and sustainable source of clean energy.
+This power not only helps meet the electricity needs of communities and industries but also contributes to grid stability, reducing reliance on fossil fuels and promoting environmental su

 HL&P receives energy from two wind resources.

-Through UAMPS, HL&P has a power purchase agreement for energy from the Pleasant Valley Wind Farm located in Uintah County, Wyoming.
+Through UAMPS, HL&P has a power purchase agreement for 700 kilowatts of energy from the Pleasant Valley Wind Farm located in Uintah County, Wyoming.
 This wind farm is the largest in Wyoming with 80 Vesta V80, 1.8-megawatt wind turbines capable of generating 144 megawatts.
-HL&P receives up to 700 kilowatts from this project.

 For information regarding energy resources contact: ebrandt@heberpower.com